hdinsight/hdinsight.github.io/hbase/hbase-region-server-dead.md

 The mitigation/solution for the problem at a high level (details below) is to:

-1. Install jdk 1.8 on all nodes of the cluster as sudo add-apt-repository ppa:openjdk-r/ppa -y && sudo apt-get -y update && sudo apt-get install -y openjdk-8-jdk
+1. Install jdk 1.8 on all nodes of the cluster as below: sudo add-apt-repository ppa:openjdk-r/ppa -y && sudo apt-get -y update && sudo apt-get install -y openjdk-8-jdk

-2. Go to Ambari UI; go to HBase->Configs->Advanced->Advanced hbase-env configs and change the variable JAVA_HOME as export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64.
+2. Go to Ambari UI; go to HBase->Configs->Advanced->Advanced hbase-env configs and change the variable JAVA_HOME as below: export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64.
 Save the config change.

 3. [Optional but recommended] Flush all tables on cluster. https://blogs.msdn.microsoft.com/azuredatalake/2016/09/19/hdinsight-hbase-how-to-improve-hbase-cluster-restart-time-by-flushing-tables/